 Bruce Booth is a partner and focuses on novel biopharmaceutical products, therapeutic platforms, and innovative biomedical technologies.

-Bruce is currently chairman of AvroBio, miRagen Therapeutics, Nimbus Therapeutics, Rodin Therapeutics, and Quartet Medicine, and also serves on the boards of Lysosomal Therapeutics, Magenta Therapeutics, Unum Therapeutics, and Zafgen (NASDAQ:ZFGN).
+Bruce is currently chairman of AvroBio, Kymera Therapeutics, Hotspot Therapeutics, miRagen Therapeutics (NASDAQ:MGEN), Nimbus Therapeutics, and Rodin Therapeutics, and also serves on the boards of Lysosomal Therapeutics, Magenta Therapeutics, Unum Therapeutics, and Zafgen (NASDAQ:ZFGN).
 He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Stromedix (acquired by Biogen), and a number of other ventures.

-Bruce serves as an advisor in various capacities to UCB, Shire, Pfizer, and Takeda.
+Bruce serves as an advisor in various capacities to UCB, Shire, Pfizer, Takeda, and the Gates Foundation.
 He also serves on the board of the National Venture Capital Association.

 Bruce blogs about biotech and venture capital topics at LifeSciVC.com, which is syndicated on Forbes.
 He has published numerous scientific papers and has authored various biotech venture capital review articles, including several in Nature Biotechnology.